callum-hart/mono/misc/documentation notes.md

 ```

 ## Language

-**Note to self:** *I wonder whether it's more appropriate & relatable to refer to mono as a preprocessor...?*

 > Note: the mono language is still under development.
 This section contains the language specification - defining standards, whilst providing an insight into what's to come.